dsmsuite/dsmsuite.github.io/user_guide.md

 * The DSM builder which uses the DSI file to build a DSM file.
 * The DSM viewer which reads the DSM file and visualize the element hierarchy and dependencies.

-The analzyers and the builder are command line tools, so they can be easily integrated into continuous integration.
+The analyzers and the builder are command line tools, so they can be easily integrated into continuous integration.

 > The DSI file must conform to the XSD schema described below.
 The DSM file format can be changed without any notice.
-> For backwards compatibility it currently it still is unchanged with respect to the original DSM plugin format,
+> For backwards compatibility it currently it still is unchanged with respect to the original DSM plug in format,
 > but this could change in the future.

 ## Analyzers